-Here are some thoughts to help shift gears from People-Management to managing agreements.
+Here are some thoughts to help shift gears from people-management to managing agreements.

-Structure for Management #2.
+Management Structure #2.
 The Performance Network